 4) Click the LOCAL FILES tab, and then click VERIFY INTEGRITY OF GAME FILES.

-If your Mordhau still crashes, read on and try the fixes below.
+If Mordhau still crashes, move on and check the fix, below.

-There are two ways you can get the right driver for your graphics card: manually or automatically.
+There are two ways you can get the right driver for your graphics product: manually or automatically.

-Manual driver update – You can update your graphics card driver manually by going to the manufacturer’s website for your graphics card, and searching for the most recent correct driver.
+Manual driver update – You can update your graphics driver manually by going to the manufacturer’s website for your graphics product, and searching for the most recent correct driver.
 Be sure to choose only driver that is compatible with your Windows version.

 1) Download and install Driver Easy.